gituser-rk/cmk_livestatus_trafficlight/README.md

 # Platform
 Linux board with i/o ports and LAN interface as platform.
-For me a wired LAN interface was important.
+For me a wired LAN interface and a small form factor was important.
-This is the board I used:
+This is the board I've used:

 http://www.orangepi.org/orangepizero/